Ferry to Athens

 Cars are allowed on most ferries running to Athens, for an additional fee and children usually travel for half price!

-• The port of Piraeus is the biggest and busiest one and serves ferries to Saronic islands, Crete, Cyclades, Dodecanese, and North Aegean Islands.
+• The port of Piraeus is the largest and busiest, serving ferries to the Saronic Islands, Crete, Cyclades, Dodecanese and North Aegean Islands.
+The port of Piraeus has 12 gates, each of which serves a distinct ferry route

-• The port of Rafina is located on the northeastern side of the Attica peninsula.
-It's the closest port to Athens International Airport and serves ferries to Andros, Tinos, and Mykonos, while in the summer period, there are ferries to Paros, Naxos, Ios, Santorini, Syros, and Crete.
+• Rafina Port is located on the northeastern part of the Attica peninsula.
+It is the nearest port to Athens International Airport and services ferries to Andros, Tinos and Mykonos.
+In the summer, there are boats to Paros, Naxos, Ios, Santorini, Syros and Crete

-• The port of Lavrion is located on the southern side of Attica, close to Cape Sounion.
-All year round there are frequent departures from Lavrion to Kea and Kythnos and infrequent ferry dep. to Chios, Lemnos, and Kavala.
-At the same time, in summer there are occasional ferries to Syros, Tinos, Andros, Paros, Naxos, Ios, Sikinos, Folegandros, Milos, Serifos, and Sifnos.
+• Lavrio's port is located on Attica's southern coast, near Cape Sounion.
+All year, there are frequent departures from Lavrion to Kea and Kythnos, with occasional ferry departures to Chios, Lemnos and Kavala.
+During the summer, there are infrequent ferries to Syros, Tinos, Andros, Paros, Naxos, Ios, Sikinos, Folegandros, Milos, Serifos and Sifnos

 Give a departure port and a date and find all possible ferry connections to and from the ports of Athens!